 In 2012 the UK experienced a nationwide outbreak (epidemic) of pertussis (whooping cough), a highly infectious disease that can cause serious complications including death, especially in young babies.
 In 2012 there were over 9,300 cases in England alone – more than ten times as many as in recent years.
 The causes of this are not clear.
 In 2013 and 2014 there was a fall in cases, but numbers were still high compared to previous years.
-In 2015 the numbers of cases increased again by 24% compared to the previous year.
+In 2015 and 2016 the numbers of cases increased again.
 (See graph at the bottom of this section.)
-14 babies under three months old died of pertussis in 2012, seven died in 2013, three died in 2014, and four died in 2015.
-Cases of pertussis continued to increase in the first nine months of 2016, and another three young babies with pertussis died in this period.
+14 babies under three months old died of pertussis in 2012, seven died in 2013, three died in 2014, four died in 2015, and four died in 2016.
 Babies under three months of age are most vulnerable to severe disease.

 Vaccination of mothers can protect babies from pertussis.
 In the UK, a temporary programme began in October 2012 to offer pertussis vaccination to pregnant women.
 In July 2014 it was recommended that this programme should continue for at least 5 more years, owing to continuing high levels of pertussis in the UK.
 A similar programme is now offered in the US, Australia, and some other European countries.
 Around 70% of pregnant women in England currently receive the whooping cough vaccine.